-STREET CLOSURES - There are many street closures that happen in Puyallup to accommodate events or to upgrade streets and other utilities.
+STREET CLOSURES - Street closures can happen for a variety of reasons, most frequently to accommodate events or to upgrade streets and other utilities.
 For a comprehensive list of scheduled street closures, visit the City's Public Notice page.

 CLOSURES BY OTHER JURISDICTIONS - These projects are listed here as a courtesy to our citizens.
 Read more.

 CITY CONSTRUCTION PROJECTS - Checking the status of a local street or city utility project is easy.
-Visit our At-a-glance Capital Project Updates page.
+Visit our At-a-glance PublicWorks Project Updates page.

 VETERANS MEMORIAL BRICKS - Interested in buying a Veteran's brick at Puyallup's Veteran's Memorial?
 Call the City Clerk's Office at (253)841-5480 or fill out an application.